j-asefa/slsqp4j/README.md

 # slsqp4j

 Slsqp4j is a Java wrapper around the popular `SLSQP` optimizer for constrained nonlinear optimization problems.
-Slsqp4j has a similar API to Scipy, in order to ease the translation problems from Python to the JVM.
+Slsqp4j's API mimics Scipy's, in order to ease the translation problems from Python to the JVM.

 The bulk of the solving is done in `slsqp.f90` which was written by Dieter Kraft and described in <a href="#ref1">[1]</a> & <a href="#ref2">[2]</a>.

 ## Installing
 To use slsqp4j you will need to install both gcc and gfortran.